 Special shout-outs

-- Things 3 is the most gorgeous and well-designed task manager out there.
+- Things is the most gorgeous and well-designed task manager out there.
 Its thoughtful design and simplicity might be just what you need.
-Learn how to build a workflow around Things 3 with my video course, Organize Your Life with Things 3.
+Learn how to build a workflow around Things with my video course, Organize Your Life with Things.

-- Todoist is an excellent cross-platform task manager that just keeps getting better and better.
+- Todoist is my favorite cross-platform task manager.
+It just keeps getting better and better.
 You do need to learn how to use it.
 Check out my course Organize Your Life with Todoist to hit the ground running.

 I use the following gear to record and edit my videos.